 50 Cheap and Easy Slow Cooker Recipes

 When it comes to culinary convenience, slow cookers always take first place.
-After all, being able to leave meals to cook unsupervised is beyond favorable in just about every busy household.
+After all, being able to leave your crock pot recipes to cook unsupervised is beyond favorable in just about every busy household.
 But practicality isn’t the only reason you should be using this magical machine.
-(And if you don’t already own one, be sure to buy the best.)
+(And if you don’t already own one, be sure to buy the best crock pot.)

 While slow cookers are the perfect accessory to whip up meals that help you trim down, they also work wonders when you want to widen your wallet.
 Take short ribs, for example.
 They’re one of the cheapest cuts of meat, but because they take such a long time to cook, restaurants will upcharge over 500 percent!
 Why pay extra for a dish you can simmer while you sleep?

 That’s why we curated a list of slow-cooker meals that are not only cheap, but they’re also easy, versatile, and can be enjoyed all year round and for every meal.
 Don’t believe us?
 Take a look for yourself.
-Let these recipes sit and simmer all day so you can focus on more important things, like incorporating these 55 Best-Ever Ways to Boost Your Metabolism into your routine.
+Let these recipes sit and simmer all day so you can focus on more important things, like incorporating these best ways to boost your metabolism into your routine.

 Having family over for a weekend brunch?
 Want a ready-to-eat, well-balanced breakfast on a Wednesday?
 Throw one of these in a slow cooker after dinner and wake up to a belly-warming meal.